moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Largest Object ID: the largest Object ID available within the largest Group ID for this track.
 This field is only present if ContentExists has a value of 1.

+* Delivery Timeout: a number of milliseconds indicating the duration for which a relay should attempt forwarding objects, or zero to indicate that no such time limit is provided.
+The specific semantics of this field depend on the forwarding preference ({{object-message-formats}}) used by the objects on the track in question:

+    - If the Object Forwarding Preference is `Datagram`, once the specified number of milliseconds has passed since the datagram was received via this subscription, the relay SHOULD NOT forward that datagram.
+    - If the Object Forwarding Preference is `Object`, once the specified number of milliseconds has passed since the object was fully received via this subscription, the relay SHOULD NOT open new streams for the object in question, and SHOULD reset all existing streams if those have been already opened.
+    - If the Object Forwarding Preference is `Group`, once the specified number of milliseconds has passed since the final object of the group was fully received via this subscription, the relay SHOULD NOT open new streams for the group in question, and SHOULD reset all existing streams if those have been already opened.
+    - If the Object Forwarding Preference is `Track`, the timeout MUST be zero.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}